API Testing Approaches and Tools: Postman, Rest Assured, JMeter, and more

 Fuzz testing.
 The last step in the security audit tests the API at its absolute limits.
 Forcibly inputting massive amounts of random data, it tests whether the API will stand it or end up with negative behavior like a forced crash or overflow.

-Integration and reliability tests of APIs
+API integration and reliability tests

 Being at the center of integrations between internal or third-party services, APIs need to pass the following tests.